concur/developer.concur.com/src/tools-support/release-notes/2018-05-14-app-center.md

 On May 15th, the App Center will be activated for clients hosted on the China Data Center.
 The App Center will appear as a tab within Concur at Concurcdc.cn.
 Via the App Center, China Data Center clients will be able to contact Ctrip Corporate Travel and WeChat Fapiao Connector in order to enable the integrations, and can connect to Concur for Mobile.
 More connectors are coming soon!

-For more information on App Center Activation, visit https://go.concur.com/china-dc-app-center-resources.html or the US/global public site at https://www.concur.com/app-center.
+For more information on App Center Activation, visit [https://go.concur.com/china-dc-app-center-resources.html](https://go.concur.com/china-dc-app-center-resources.html) or the US / global public site at [https://www.concur.com/app-center](https://www.concur.com/app-center).